Timmoth/AsyncMonolith/docs/tests.md

 Includes two methods to configure your `IServiceCollection` without including the background services for processing messages.

 - `AddFakeAsyncMonolithBaseServices` configures fake services which don't depend on a database
-- `AddRealAsyncMonolithBaseServices` configrues real services without registering the background processors
+- `AddRealAsyncMonolithBaseServices` configures real services without registering the background processors

 ### TestConsumerMessageProcessor